jw/stilus/docs/index.rst

  - Plugins (and tests)
  - Caching (and tests)
- - Documentation: missing an architecture document and almost all the docstrings
+ - Documentation: missing almost all the docstrings
  - We are missing a few tests.
 Currently more than 96% of the Stylus tests pass successfully through Stilus.
    `These <https://github.com/jw/stilus/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Atest+-label%3Amissing>`_